13-Week T-Bill Calculator

 Who should invest in 13-week T-Bills?

 13-week T-Bills are ideal for beginners and investors who want quarterly liquidity.
-They are also a good choice when interest rates are rising — maturing every 3 months lets you reinvest at progressively higher rates.
+They provide a balance between yield and flexibility.

 How often are 13-week T-Bills auctioned?